Permify/permify/examples/modeling/organization-rbac/README.md

 # Simple Organizational Role Based Access Control

-This example shows how to model simple role based access control for organizational roles and permissions with Permify's DLS, Permify Schema.
+This example shows how to model simple role based access control for organizational roles and permissions with Permify's DSL, Permify Schema.

 -------